-Before the pandemic, the average office worker spent a stomach-churning $2000 a year on lunch.
-Plus an additional $1000 on takeaway coffee!(1)
+Before the pandemic, the average office worker spent a stomach-churning £1,580 per year on lunch.
+That’s around £6 a day, going up to £15 for Londoners!(1)

 As if we needed context, that amount would cover a week for two in a luxury hotel in the Maldives.

 Bet that sad sandwich isn’t looking so appealing now.
 But even disregarding price for a moment, we also know that pre-packaged and processed foods aren’t particularly good for our health.